Preschool Speech Therapy: Tips and Strategies for Success

 The Power of Parent Coaching, Even Remotely

-With a parent coaching model, you can learn how to effectively implement therapy techniques and activities into your daily routines, maximizing the impact of each session and gaining the knowledge and tools to support your child's communication development confidently.
+With a parent coaching model, you can learn how to effectively implement therapy techniques and activities into your daily routines.
+This will maximize the impact of each session and give you the knowledge and tools to confidently support your child’s communication development.
 You can also bridge the gap between therapy sessions by consistently reinforcing skills learned in a natural environment.

 Technology allows effective remote coaching even if you can’t attend in-person sessions.
 Here’s how online parent coaching works: